Alexander technique and scientific research

 A mixed-methods study exploring the psychological processes underlying Alexander technique touch

 In 2014, the journal Clinical Psychology and Psychotherapy published a study on the psychological processes underlying Alexander technique touch.
-(Read the abstract and access the full study; study also accessible through Sci Hub.)
+(Read the abstract and access the full study; study also accessible through ResearchGate and Sci Hub.)
 This was a mixed-methods exploratory study using semi-structured interviews with Alexander technique pupils to generate qualitative data combined with a questionnaire survey to produce quantitative data and triangulate findings.

 The interviews revealed the following themes: